THE PIG on the Beach

 Our Inspector's view

-This former summer house set in beautiful grounds has a dramatic coastal location.
-They rear their own livestock, including pigs and chickens, and there is a walled garden which provides much of the produce for the popular restaurant, an authentic reproduction greenhouse; alfresco eating is possible in the warmer months as there is a wood-fired oven in the grounds.
+THE PIG on the Beach is a former summer house set in beautiful grounds in a dramatic coastal location.
+The grounds feature hotel livestock, including pigs and chickens, and there's a walled garden which provides produce for the popular greenhouse restaurant.
+Alfresco eating is possible in the warmer months as there is a wood-fired oven in the grounds.
 The bedrooms come in an array of shapes and sizes – some are in the main house and some feature rooms are to be found in outbuildings.
 All are spacious, have high quality fixtures and come with their own larders and Nespresso machines.
 There are plenty of comfortable lounges where guests can make themselves at home, including a cosy cocktail lounge.
 Treatments can be taken in the two attractively converted shepherd's huts, and there's The Roundhouse which is ideal for private dining in a peaceful garden setting.

 Facilities – at a glance